Marcao02/complaw-deeptech/linear_state_machine_language/docs-out-of-date/L4 design decisions.md

+# Type system

+My current favoured plan: Whatever fancy things we put into L4's type system, they are all mere abbreviations for simply-typed function symbols, and those abbreviations are expanded in the _minimal_ S-expression syntax/AST (note: we can still offer a non-minimal S-expression syntax that has such niceties, but that we will consider one of a number of possible concrete syntaxes).

+One reason for this is that most SMT languages and first-order theorem provers don't support types beyond that.

+It is also not hard to achieve.
+For example, if we have a polymorphic `if · then · else ·` expression of type `Πα. α -> α -> bool` in the concrete syntax, then whether or not the `α` is always/sometimes inferred by type inference (versus given explicitly), in the minimal S-expression syntax, all instances of that symbol will be something like
+`("if_then_else[Int]" t b1 b2)` or `("if_then_else[List[Int]]" t b1 b2)` etc, where from the perspective of the execution engine, NLG (*without extra special handling linking it back to the polymorphic version*, which we will still have the option of), and formal verification, `if_then_else[List[Int]]` is just a simply-typed function symbol of type `"List[Int]" -> "List[Int]" -> Int`, and `"List[Int]"` is just an atomic type.

+# post from Slack

 Updates and some things I’m thinking about today when I have to be afk, in case anyone on here has a few spare afk cycles too. @mengwong @jobchong @virgil @vi

 I'm quite confident that delaying the writing of a parser for nicer-looking L4 concrete syntax was a good idea, for at least these reasons: